EmberHeartshine/RedHeart/README.md

 ### Modes
 * **Mode 1** (`"contestMode": 1,`) is recruitment mode; that is, the team's total score will be determined by the number of members on that team.
 This can be useful for individual events, such as blood donation or one-time volunteering opportunities.
 In mode 1, a member's score will read as "N/A" regardless of `memberScore` value and will not contribute to the total team score in the summary view.
 * **Mode 2** (`"contestMode": 2,`) is score accrual mode; that is, the team's total score will be determined by the sum of each member's `memberScore` value.
 This is useful for events that can have multiple individual contributions, such as charity walks or food drives.

+## Stylesheet
+There is an `overrides.css` file included, that gets loaded *after* `redHeart.css` (i.e. it will override, since it is lower on the cascade).
+I suggest putting any style changes you want into this file, and backing it up when you update.
+This will make sure your style doesn't break in the unlikely event that `index.html` changes.

 ## Demo
 There is a demo of this site located [here](https://emberheartshine.github.io/RedHeart/RedHeart_dist/).
 All information is loaded directly from this repo, and the site automatically updates whenever a change is pushed.